Most Australian Households Miss These Bill Traps Before Prices Reset in January

 Some plans include discounts for direct debit or on-time payment.
 A failed payment or expired card can quietly remove these benefits.

-A plan that was suitable a year ago may no longer fit.
-This is common when work patterns, household size or data needs change.
+A plan that suited you a year ago may no longer fit.
+This is common when work patterns, household size, or data needs change.

 2. Contact customer service to confirm upcoming pricing